danielbodnar/awesome-stars/BY-LANG.md

 - [franciscop/brownies](https://github.com/franciscop/brownies) - 🍫 Tastier cookies, local, session, and db storage in a tiny package.
 Includes subscribe() events for changes.
 - [cyrus-and/chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface) - Chrome Debugging Protocol interface for Node.js
 - [xenova/transformers.js](https://github.com/xenova/transformers.js) - State-of-the-art Machine Learning for the web.
 Run 🤗 Transformers directly in your browser, with no need for a server!
+- [WebKit/WebKit](https://github.com/WebKit/WebKit) - Home of the WebKit project, the browser engine used by Safari, Mail, App Store and many other applications on macOS, iOS and Linux.
 - [feross/simple-peer](https://github.com/feross/simple-peer) - 📡 Simple WebRTC video, voice, and data channels
 - [isomorphic-git/isomorphic-git](https://github.com/isomorphic-git/isomorphic-git) - A pure JavaScript implementation of git for node and browsers!
 - [bpmn-io/bpmn-js](https://github.com/bpmn-io/bpmn-js) - A BPMN 2.0 rendering toolkit and web modeler.